Top Data Science Courses 2020

 This is your ideal time to get started with Data Science Certification courses.

-You already know what is Data Science by definition since you are here looking up for related courses.
+You already know what data science is by definition since you are here looking up related courses.
 So I will skip the definition part.

 To get started with Data Science courses, you must first understand if you have the eligibility.
-It is not always about the specialization you took in your higher studies or graduation.
+It is not always about your specialization in your higher studies or graduation.
 Eligibility to learn Data Science also requires reasoning skills.
-Technicalities can be learned with perseverance but logical reasoning and eye-for-details is something that you need to have to get started.
+Technicalities can be learned with perseverance, but logical reasoning and eye-for-details are something that you need to have to get started.

 Data Science has four core elements –

-Data Scientists take upon the responsibility of taming unstructured data and creating meaning out of it.
+Data Scientists take upon the responsibility of taming unstructured data and creating meaning.
 The four elements drive a Data Scientist to create business-driven decisions.

-Analyzing your eligibility is important.
-As I said, it’s not your past qualification that will determine if you want to take up a data Science certification Course.
-For instance, Siva Devarakonda, the director of Data Science for Noodle.ai has a background in electrical engineering and later took up a data science online course.
+Analyzing your eligibility is essential.
+As I said, your past qualification will not determine if you want to take a data Science Certification Course.
+For instance, Siva Devarakonda, the director of Data Science for Noodle.ai, has a background in electrical engineering and later took up a data science online course.
 Siva believes that Data Science cannot be taught from scratch.
-It is only when you are going through a Data Science Syllabus that you realize the areas you want to learn or master.
+When you are going through a Data Science Syllabus, you realize the areas you want to learn or master.

 To check where you stand, start with the following questions: